Understanding Stress and Its Physical Implications

 Fatigue

-Studies indicate that prolonged exposure to stress can lead to adrenal fatigue, which is characterized by constant tiredness and lower energy levels (Davis, 2018).
+Studies indicate that prolonged exposure to stress can lead to adrenal fatigue, characterized by constant tiredness and lower energy levels (Davis, 2018).
 In fact, nearly 60% of stressed individuals report feeling fatigued regularly.

 Muscle Tension and Pain